PEREGRINE PULP

 PERIOD

-No period should be placed within abbreviations, such as Ms, Dr, or Jr. This is done for three reasons:
+No period should be placed after abbreviations, such as Ms, Dr, or Jr. This is done for three reasons:

 • Because the capitalization and abbreviation are together perfectly overt and sufficient

-• To save considerable space over larger texts
+• To save considerable space over larger texts; and

-No periods should be placed after capitalized letters in an acronym.
+Similarly, no periods should be placed after each capitalized letter in an acronym.
 The capitalization is plenty.
-No one ever fails to comprehend USA, WHO, or WMD.
+No one ever fails to comprehend USA, WHO, CDC, or WMD.

 ITALICIZATION

-Titles of works and publications should be italicized rather than residing between quotes, where it makes sense to do so.
-When citing a publication and a work therein, italicize the publication and place quotes around the title.
+Where it makes sense to do so, titles of works and publications should be italicized rather than residing between quotes.
+When citing a publication and a work therein, italicize the publication and place quotes around the work's title.

 When emphasis may be missed by a reader, italics should be employed.
-That said, this whole business of adding emphasis and telling the reader that “[emphasis added]” seems to me like an early warning sign of neurological damage.
+That said, this whole business of adding emphasis and then noting for the reader “[emphasis added]” seems to me like an early warning sign of neurological damage.

-I also like to write in italics when what what is being written is intended to be read as me thinking aloud.
+PP Style also endorses writing in italics when what what is being written is intended to be read as the author thinking aloud.
 Italics are used in this way especially where footnotes and endnotes are less than ideal, the word processor doesn't allow for them, or I’ve already used a lot of parenthesis or notes.

 CAPITALIZATION